 - Their birthdays are only three days apart.

-- The two houses stood 500 meters apart.
+- The two houses stand 500 meters apart.

 - The writer lives apart from his family.

-- The two sides in the talks are still a long way apart.
+- The two sides are still far apart in negotiations.

-- He tore the curtain apart and looked out.
+- He tore the letter apart in anger.

 How to Use A Part